 Operating Leases Financing Leases Total

-2015 \$19.7 \$ 5.8 \$ 25.5
+2016 \$19.5 \$ 5.8 \$ 25.3

-2016 15.0 5.8 20.8
+2017 16.7 5.8 22.5

-2017 12.2 5.8 18.0
+2018 14.6 6.0 20.6

-2018 10.6 6.0 16.6
+2019 12.8 6.0 18.8

-2019 9.6 6.0 15.6
+2020 10.0 6.1 16.1

-2020 and thereafter 23.3 76.6 99.9
+2021 and thereafter 16.6 70.9 87.5

-Total future minimum lease commitments \$90.4 \$106.0 \$196.4
+Total future minimum lease commitments \$90.2 \$100.6 \$190.8

 - b.
 The Company has a partnership with a supplier of raw materials that mines and processes sodium-based mineral deposits.
 The Company purchases the majority of its sodium-based raw material requirements from the partnership.
 The partnership agreement for the partnership terminates upon two years' written notice by either partner.
 Under the partnership agreement, the Company has an annual commitment to purchase 240,000 tons of sodium-based raw materials at the prevailing market price.
 With the exception of the Natronx Technologies LLC ("Natronx") joint venture, in which the Company and the partner supplier are each one-third owners, the Company is not engaged in any other material transactions with the partnership or the partner supplier. - c.
-As of December 31, 2014, the Company had commitments through 2019 of approximately \$238.5.
+As of December 31, 2015, the Company had commitments of approximately \$265.1.
 These commitments include the purchase of raw materials, packaging supplies and services from its vendors at market prices to enable the Company to respond quickly to changes in customer orders or requirements, as well as costs associated with licensing and promotion agreements. - d.
-As of December 31, 2014, the Company had the following guarantees: (i) \$4.6 in outstanding letters of credit drawn on several banks which guarantee payment for such things as insurance claims in the event of the Company's insolvency, (ii) an insolvency protection guarantee of approximately \$18.2 to one of its United Kingdom pension plans effective January 1, 2011, and (iii) \$3.2 worth of assets subject to guarantees for its Brazil operations for value added tax assessments and labor related cases currently under appeal. - e.
+As of December 31, 2015, the Company had the following guarantees: (i) \$4.1 in outstanding letters of credit drawn on several banks which guarantee payment for such things as insurance claims in the event of the Company's insolvency, (ii) an insolvency protection guarantee of approximately \$17.2 to one of its United Kingdom pension plans effective January 1, 2011, and (iii) \$2.5 worth of assets subject to guarantees for its Brazil operations for value added tax assessments and labor related cases currently under appeal, including a bank guarantee for an office lease in France. - e.
 On November 8, 2011, the Company acquired a license for certain oral care technology for cash consideration of \$4.3.
-In addition to this initial payment, the Company is required to make advance royalty payments of up to \$5.5 upon the launch of a product utilizing the licensed technology, of which \$4.3 had been made as of December 31, 2014.
+In addition to this initial payment, the Company was required to make advance royalty payments of up to \$5.5 upon the launch of a product utilizing the licensed technology, of which the entire \$5.5 had been made as of December 31, 2015.
 The Company is required to make an additional \$7.0 license payment upon the approval of certain New Drug Applications by the U.S. Food and Drug Administration for products incorporating the acquired technology.